openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

 =====

-This design document proposes a new attestation framework and set of APIs that enable developers to use custom formats for their attestation evidence and collateral.
+This design document proposes a new attestation framework and set of APIs that enable developers to use custom formats for their attestation data.

 Motivation
 ----------